BritishMuseumDH/goBoy/README.md

 AUTHOR
 ======

-This was created by Daniel Pett <dpett at britishmuseum dot org> on the 12 and 14th May 2016.
+This was created by Jennifer Wexler <jwexler at britishmuseum dot org> on the 25 and 26th May 2016.

 LICENSE
 =======